 There are seven thousand nerve endings on each foot.
 All these thousands of nerve endings send messages back to your Central Nervous System.
 No wonder when your feet ache you feel grumpy!

 Why should I have Reflexology?

 Reflexology brings the body into balance, improves circulation and allows the body, mind, spirit and emotions to relax.
 Regular Reflexology keeps you feeling fabulous!

 Why should I take care of my feet?

-The average person takes between 7,000 and 10,000 steps a day-totalling around 2.5 million a year.
-They need to be cared for, so they keep going.
+Because the average person takes between 7,000 and 10,000 steps a day This totals around 2.5 million steps a year.
+To keep going, feet need to be cared for.
 Foot Reflexology improves circulation in the entire body, including the feet.

 Reflexology FAQs.
 I’m happy to answer your questions, so send them to me.